Sell more and save time: 1 great tip

 An example from my sales process

 In my sales process I offer a 2 hour complimentary, no obligation, business coaching session to prospects (that’s a big commitment from me).
-I only do a limited number in a week and the prospect gets a really valuable session.
+I only do a limited number in a week.

 Before this complimentary session I ask that they complete a questionnaire.
-It helps me give more value to them as I can focus on their issues more quickly; it also shows they were willing to invest in the process.
+It helps me give more value and shows that they were willing to invest in the process.
 When people don’t want to complete it, normally they’re not really interested.

 The Rule I broke